-I am a true crime blogger/writer/blog coach and former human rights defender.
+I am a true crime blogger, writer, and former human rights defender.
 Many victims of unsolved homicides and those missing have no web presence.
 Many have no celebrity spokesperson attached to their case.
 These victims need to have a web presence if we ever want to find answers in their cases.

 We have new technology that could shed a light on old evidence.
 We didn’t used to have DNA or touch DNA.
 We didn’t used to have the technology to simulate a full fingerprint if we found a partial piece.
 Now we do.